MechanicalRock/mechanicalrock.github.io/_posts/2020-11-30-dataops-dynamodb-to-snowflake.md

 The outcomes of this article are to demonstrate how to:
 * Schedule a **regular export of your DynamoDB table to S3**
 * **Understand export structures and metadata**, and how to use it effectively to work with multiple export copies
-* **Transform raw data exported** from DynamoDB into multiple tables to meet your requirements.
+* **Transform raw data exported** from DynamoDB into multiple tables to meet your requirements

 The goal is to provide analysts both the data they need in the structure they expect, combined with the visibility and techniques to adapt it over time, as the data changes.